jottenlips/data-science-playground/README.md

 ## Run

-run the command `jupyter notebook`
+* run the command `jupyter notebook` to start your notebook

 ## Tutorial

 navigate to `http://localhost:8888/notebooks/notebook.ipynb` in your browser

 * shift+enter to run each cell

+* open different json files and learn pandas :)